UCAR-SEA/SEA-ISS-Template/how-to-cite-this-paper.md

 [![DOI](https://zenodo.org/badge/739166874.svg)](https://zenodo.org/doi/10.5281/zenodo.10499040)

 If you reference the scientific content of this paper in your work, please use the following citation format to ensure proper acknowledgment.
-The paper has been assigned a DOI through Zenodo, which should be used for citation:
+Each paper should have an assigned DOI that can be used for citing that paper.

-**comingsoon **